crystaldaking/crypto-puller/README.md

   - Toncenter: `https://toncenter.com/api/v2/jsonRPC`
   The client forces HTTP/1.1 to avoid TLS/ALPN issues with some providers, and the build uses native-tls for broader TLS compatibility.
 - `ETHEREUM_RPC_URL`: Ethereum RPC URL (HTTPS).
 You can use providers like GetBlock (recommended in the issue): e.g. `https://go.getblock.io/<your-project-id>` or Infura/Alchemy.
-- `WALLETS_TRON`: Comma-separated TRON wallet addresses
+- `WALLETS_TRON`: Comma-separated TRON wallet addresses (optional if adding dynamically)
-- `WALLETS_TON`: Comma-separated TON wallet addresses
+- `WALLETS_TON`: Comma-separated TON wallet addresses (optional if adding dynamically)
-- `WALLETS_ETHEREUM`: Comma-separated Ethereum wallet addresses
+- `WALLETS_ETHEREUM`: Comma-separated Ethereum wallet addresses (optional if adding dynamically)
 - `START_FROM_TRON`: ISO 8601 timestamp to start scanning TRON from (optional).
 If not set, starts from the latest block.
 - `START_FROM_TON`: ISO 8601 timestamp for TON (optional).
 If not set, starts from the latest block.
 - `START_FROM_ETHEREUM`: ISO 8601 timestamp for Ethereum (optional).
 If not set, starts from the latest block.